ready-robotics/universal_robot/README.md

 Amanda's Updates to this Incorrect README file:

-Use the amedwards branch: cartesian_working
+Use the amedwards branch: ur5_robotiq_2finger

 If you really want to run the bringup file, this is the command you need to execute: